 The Company's collective bargaining agreement with the International Brotherhood of Electrical Workers represents approximately 45 percent of all of Avista Utilities' employees.
 The agreement with the local union in Washington and Idaho representing the majority (approximately 90 percent) of the bargaining unit employees expired on March 26, 2010.
+A new agreement was reached in October 2010.
 Two local agreements in Oregon, which cover approximately 50 employees, expired in April 2010.
-Negotiations are currently ongoing with respect to the expired labor agreements and the Company does not expect any disruption to its operations.
+Negotiations are currently ongoing with respect to the expired labor agreements in Oregon and the Company does not expect any disruption to its operations.